3rd Party Autograph Authenticators.

 I wanted to write a quick note about the use of 3rd party authenticators.
 We try to make it very clear that we NEVER use 3rd party authenticators to determine authenticity.
 Almost everything we sell is obtained in-person by us (vintage collections excluded) and we know what authentic autographs look like.
 We do not need them to recognize an authentic autograph.

 Years ago we started using the 3rd party authenticators at the suggestion of eBay's Trust and Safety department.
-The believed that by doing so we would increase the trust in our offerings on eBay.
+They believed that by doing so we would increase the trust in our offerings on eBay.
 At first we didn't like the idea at all but we gave it a try.
-I was personally very skeptical at first as I did not want some idiot telling me items that were obtained in-person were, in their opinion, not authentic.
-But over time I have realized the value it brings to our customers and as long as it brings value to our customers we will continue to do it.
+I was skeptical at first as I did not want some idiot telling me items that were obtained in-person were, in their opinion, not authentic.
+But over time, I have realized the value it brings to our customers and as long as it brings value to our customers we will continue to do it.

 Many autograph sellers and collectors have opinions about the 3rd party authenticators.
 Many dislike one authenticator but like another or simply have no opinion.
 I have never found any two collectors/dealers with the same opinion on any 3rd party authenticator.
 As of late, there are a few blogs that are whining about the 3rd party authenticators and even showcasing some of their mistakes.
 It is a shame to see the mistakes but, nobody's perfect.

 However, I have noticed that the sellers who complain the most abut the authenticators are most often the ones who sell bad autographs.
 Some of these sellers go into rants in their auctions (or even create blogs) trying to convince the buyers that any authenticated item is a forgery.
 If they would just sell authentic autographs they could simply enjoy the collecting world and have no reason to rant.

 The 3rd party authenticators are not perfect but would you rather take your chances or buy from a dealer that is confident enough in their autographs to send them out to be looked at?
 I know my answer...